Taking a winter camping trip? These quick and easy recipes will keep you warm all season long!

-About the size of a lunchbox, this compact plug-in oven can heat up leftovers and cook raw food for healthful, simple meals on the road.
+About the size of a lunchbox, this portable oven can heat up leftovers and cook raw food for healthful, simple meals on the road.

 An outdoor kitchen makes it easier to wash dishes at the campsite.
 Here’s how we set up our own DIY kitchen with a sink.